- Academic Information

 Eligible and ineligible expenses will be determined in accordance with all university policies including health and safety policies.
 Funding cannot be used to pay U-M tuition.
 Typically, lab-funded research projects are not a funding priority, nevertheless, we invite such proposals illustrating the relationship of the activity to DEI and/or social justice.
 We will consider each request individually.
 Preliminary questions and discussions of possible Catalyst projects are welcome.
 Please contact us at firstname.lastname@example.org.

 Catalyst-supported project requirements: Grant recipients engage in the proposed activity and complete three Canvas modules as a part of the grant reporting process.
 The grant reporting process is designed to foster community and support among recipients and advisors and to encourage stewardship of grant funds.
 The schedule for completing modules is bookended by an introductory post & reply (April) and an outcomes/reflections post (mid-December), with a progress post midway through the grant period (early September).

-Timeline: The application opens the first Monday of February and closes at midnight on the first Monday of March.
-Decisions will be returned in the first week of April.
-Grant funds may be used from the time of disbursement in April until the mid-December deadline for final reports.
+Timeline: The application opens at noon the third Monday of January and closes at noon the last Monday of February.
+Decisions will be returned by late March.
+Grant funds may be used from the time of disbursement in March/April until the mid-December deadline for final reports.

 (1) Describe the activity for which you’re seeking support, including outcome goals. (≤ 200 words)

 (2) Explain how the activity is related to and contributes to diversity, equity, inclusion, and/or social justice. (≤ 200 words)

 (3) Explain how the activity contributes to your personal and/or academic growth and relates to any long term plans you are developing. (≤ 200 words)

 (5) Indicate any additional support sought from other sources.
 Other support is not required but we would like to know if you have applied for or received support from other sources.